 Treatments and drugs

-Your initial response to Parkinson's treatment can be dramatic.
-Over time, however, the benefits of drugs frequently diminish or become less consistent, although symptoms can usually still be fairly well controlled.
+You may have significant improvement of your symptoms after beginning Parkinson's disease treatment.
+Over time, however, the benefits of drugs frequently diminish or become less consistent, although symptoms usually can continue to be fairly well controlled.

-Examples of medication your doctor may prescribe include:
+Your doctor may prescribe medications, which may include:

 Deep brain stimulation

 Deep brain stimulation involves implanting an electrode deep within your brain.
-The amount of stimulation delivered by the electrode is controlled by a pacemaker-like device placed under the ...
+The amount of stimulation delivered by the electrode is controlled by a pacemaker-like device placed under the skin in ...

 Lifestyle and home remedies